 You can also type in the number of days, weeks, months, and years (e.g. “1day” or “2weeks”, or “3months”) and confirm with your space/enter key.

 - There should be no space between the number and the time unit.
 Date calculations include the first day and exclude the last day (e.g. 1 June - 5 June = 4 days)

 - 1 year = 365 days

-Once you’ve built out your calculation, click on the Create button to finalise your variable.
+Once you’ve built out your calculation, click on the Create button to finalise the variable.

-Your variable can now be seen in the Variables library workspace.
+Your variable can now be accessed in the Variables library workspace.

 You may see some of the following messages when adding your calculations.
-Below is an explanation of what they mean:
+Here's what they mean:

 It looks like your formula contains invalid characters